 With some of the finest arts facilities in the country and experienced professionals in support it is no surprise that drama is a key part of Warwick School life.
 Our dynamic and popular curriculum for all age-groups is backed up by a diverse programme of workshops, trips and performance opportunities ensuring the performing arts are experienced, celebrated and enjoyed by all.

-From their earliest days in the school boys develop their core skills developing creativity, fostering collaboration and building positive self-esteem.
-Performance and presentational techniques are taught alongside this, ensuring the boys become sensitive, disciplined and confident communicators with ideas they wish to express about the world around them and creative ways to do so.
+From their earliest days in the school pupils develop their core skills developing creativity, fostering collaboration and building positive self-esteem.
+Performance and presentational techniques are taught alongside this, ensuring the pupils become sensitive, disciplined and confident communicators with ideas they wish to express about the world around them and creative ways to do so.

 Pleasingly many Warwickians go onto the creative industries as actors, theatre makers or technicians but all enjoy lifelong benefits including a deep appreciation of the arts brought about by direct and positive first-hand experience.